-- 3.3.6.1 A licensee shall not engage a child in any work assignment unless the assignment offers the child a constructive experience, in accordance with the child's age, capabilities and service plan. - 3.3.6.2 For any adolescent who is legally not obliged to attend school, a licensee shall ensure that the child is either gainfully employed or enrolled in a training program geared to the acquisition of suitable employment or necessary life skills appropriate to the child's level of functioning. - 3.3.7 Children's Recreation, Physical Exercise and Leisure Time Activities - 3.3.7.1 A licensee shall develop, adopt, follow and maintain on file written policies and procedures ensuring developmentally appropriate recreation, physical exercise and leisure time activities both on and off the premises, including planned trips and excursions.
-The policies and procedures shall contain provisions requiring: - 3.3.7.1.1 A list of the types of activities to be offered to children both on and off the premises; - 3.3.7.1.2 A balanced mixture of planned recreation, physical exercise and leisure time activities, so that children have a reasonable choice of alternatives in which to participate; - 3.3.7.1.3 Opportunities for both individual and group activities; and - 3.3.7.1.4 A written schedule of monthly planned recreation, physical exercise and leisure time activities be developed and posted monthly in a conspicuous and readily accessible location on the premises, and be maintained on file for at least 90 consecutive calendar days. - 3.3.7.2 A licensee shall ensure that reasonable precautions and safeguards are utilized to prevent or minimize the risk of serious injury or harm to children. - 3.3.7.3 A licensee shall ensure that children utilize only bathing, biking, boating, camping, canoeing, hiking, kayaking, sailing, swimming, water skiing, white water rafting or other sporting or recreation areas or facilities that are in compliance with applicable provisions of federal, state, county and municipal law(s), regulations and ordinances. - 3.3.7.4 A licensee shall not threaten, coerce or intimidate a child to participate or engage in any recreation, physical exercise or leisure time activity, but may require a child to attend while not participating in the activity. - 3.3.7.5 A licensee shall ensure that staff provide adequate and appropriate supervision of children engaging in recreation, physical exercise or leisure time activities and shall offer instruction, guidance and support to assist a child in learning to do so in a safe manner. - 3.3.7.6 A licensee shall not permit children to engage or participate in high-risk activities unless: - 3.3.7.6.1 the licensee complies with applicable provisions governing such activities, as specified in Chapter 10; or - 3.3.7.6.2 The licensee utilizes an existing high adventure activity provider that is certified or approved by an appropriate governmental or private accrediting agency and that assumes responsibility for safety precautions and risk reductions. - 3.3.7.7 A licensee shall prohibit children from participating in bungee jumping, hang gliding, parachute jumping, parasailing, and riding in airborne gliders.
+- 3.3.6.1 (Rule 3.60) A licensee shall not engage a child in any work assignment unless the assignment offers the child a constructive experience, in accordance with the child's age, capabilities and service plan. - 3.3.6.2 (Rule 3.61) For any adolescent who is legally not obliged to attend school, a licensee shall ensure that the child is either gainfully employed or enrolled in a training program geared to the acquisition of suitable employment or necessary life skills appropriate to the child's level of functioning. - 3.3.7 Children's Recreation, Physical Exercise and Leisure Time Activities - 3.3.7.1 (Rule 3.62) A licensee shall develop, adopt, follow and maintain on file written policies and procedures ensuring developmentally appropriate recreation, physical exercise and leisure time activities both on and off the premises, including planned trips and excursions.
+The policies and procedures shall contain provisions requiring: - 3.3.7.1.1 A list of the types of activities to be offered to children both on and off the premises; - 3.3.7.1.2 A balanced mixture of planned recreation, physical exercise and leisure time activities, so that children have a reasonable choice of alternatives in which to participate; - 3.3.7.1.3 Opportunities for both individual and group activities; and - 3.3.7.1.4 A written schedule of monthly planned recreation, physical exercise and leisure time activities be developed and posted monthly in a conspicuous and readily accessible location on the premises, and be maintained on file for at least 90 consecutive calendar days. - 3.3.7.2 (Rule 3.63) A licensee shall ensure that reasonable precautions and safeguards are utilized to prevent or minimize the risk of serious injury or harm to children. - 3.3.7.3 (Rule 3.64) A licensee shall ensure that children utilize only bathing, biking, boating, camping, canoeing, hiking, kayaking, sailing, swimming, water skiing, white water rafting or other sporting or recreation areas or facilities that are in compliance with applicable provisions of federal, state, county and municipal law(s), regulations and ordinances. - 3.3.7.4 (Rule 3.65) A licensee shall not threaten, coerce or intimidate a child to participate or engage in any recreation, physical exercise or leisure time activity, but may require a child to attend while not participating in the activity.

+- 3.3.7.5 (Rule 3.66) A licensee shall ensure that staff provide adequate and appropriate supervision of children engaging in recreation, physical exercise or leisure time activities and shall offer instruction, guidance and support to assist a child in learning to do so in a safe manner. - 3.3.7.6 (Rule 3.67) A licensee shall not permit children to engage or participate in high-risk activities unless: - 3.3.7.6.1 the licensee complies with applicable provisions governing such activities, as specified in section 10; or - 3.3.7.6.2 The licensee utilizes an existing high adventure activity provider that is certified or approved by an appropriate governmental or private accrediting agency and that assumes responsibility for safety precautions and risk reductions. - 3.3.7.7 (Rule 3.68) A licensee shall prohibit children from participating in bungee jumping, hang gliding, parachute jumping, parasailing, and riding in airborne gliders.